 Sitting close to the Neman River is the incredible Vytautas the Great Church of the Assumption which is Kaunas’ oldest church.
 It was built by Vytautas the Great in 1400, for Franciscans monks and foreign traders.

-Vytautas was so convinced that the Blessed Mother Mary saved his lift in the battle Vorskla River, he promised to build her a church on the banks of the river.
+Vytautas was so convinced that the Blessed Mother Mary saved his life in the battle Vorskla River, he promised to build her a church on the banks of the river.
 So, he funded it himself.

 As it was so close to the river, there used to be a dock where merchants could sail into and access the church.

 Unfortunately, due to it being so close to the river, it has suffered major flooding over time.
-It’s also been burned by French troops, closed down by the Russians, served as a military bank, a warehouse and finally a Roman Catholic Church again.
+It’s also been burned by French troops, closed down by the Russians, served as a military bank, a warehouse, and finally a Roman Catholic Church again.

 22. Go shopping on Freedom Avenue

 “Laisvė” in Lithuanian means freedom and you’ll often hear many locals say “let’s meet on freedom” in the city.

 During the occupation in Lithuania, the people of Kaunas lost their freedom to talk, to act freely, to live in some cases and this street was once upon a time Tsar Nicholas Avenue or ‘Stalin’s Avenue’.

 So, once Lithuania was granted its independence it was aptly named Freedom Avenue.